xpack/xpack-build-box/README.md

 ## Arm binaries

-Support for Arm binaries became available in early 2020.
+Support for Arm binaries was added in v3.1, in early 2020.

 The supported architectures are:

 - `arm64` - the ARMv8 64-bit architecture Aarch64
 - `armhl` - the ARMv7 32-bit architecture with hardware float

-The base distribution for building the Arm binaries is be Ubuntu 14.04 LTS (trusty), ldd 2.19.

 ## Distro versions